Afghans in Germany terrified at situation back home | DW | 16.08.2021

 Afghan national Parwiz Ayubi is terrified for his family.
-"My mother was a member of the parliament.
-She is in Kabul now, in a hiding place, but the Taliban is searching every house," he told DW.
+"My family is in Kabul now, in a hiding place, but the Taliban is searching every house," he told DW.
 "They are knocking on the houses, searching for people who worked with the Afghan government or military, or if they have arms or ammunition.
 I don't know what's going to happen to her."

 His wife, who was a member of the civil society organization the Afghan Women's Network (AWN), is also in hiding and terrified, he said, but Kabul airport has been cut off by the Taliban, and all the road borders are now closed, too.
 "The situation is very frightening and horrible," he said.